ncats/gsrs3-main-deployment/README.md

 # PRE-RELEASE 3.1.2 TEMPORARY NOTES (branch of gsrs3-main-deplloyment)

-There is a branch up for pre-release 3.1.2 for beta testing
+There is a branch up for pre-release 3.1.2 beta testing

 IMPORTANT NOTES FOR TESTERS